opendaylight/docs/docs/getting-started-guide/project-specific-guides/tsdr.rst

    feature:install odl-tsdr-hsqldb-all

-This will install hsqldb related dependency features (and can take sometime) as well as openflow statistics collector before returning control to the console.
+This will install hsqldb related dependency features (and can take sometime) as well as OpenFlow statistics collector before returning control to the console.

 Installing HBase Data Store